-The second goal is to digitize and catalogue in a database the available materials beginning with collections of the current volunteers and, in the future, expanding that collection with already-committed materials from other sources and sources yet to be discovered.
+The second goal is to digitize and catalogue in a database the available materials beginning with collections of the current volunteers and, in the future, expanding that collection with already-committed materials from other sources and sources yet to be discovered or acquired.
 This will allow for permanent digital storage of our musical legacy for future generations to study and enjoy.

 THE RIMHOF HISTORICAL ARCHIVE COMMITTEE

 Vice-Chair Rhode Island Music Hall Of Fame, Archive Committee Chair